-Share-based payments
+Share-based compensation

-The Company uses an option pricing model to determine the fair value of share-based payments.
+The Company uses the Black-Sholes option pricing model to determine the fair value of share-based compensation.
 Inputs to the model are subject to various estimates regarding volatility, interest rates, dividend yields, forfeiture rates and expected life of the units issued.
 These inputs are subject to market factors as well as internal estimates.
 The Company considers historic trends together with any new information to determine the best estimate of fair value at the date of grant.